gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/doc/doc/CDL.md

 };
 ```

-By using a cast, neither annotations nor other properties are propagated, see [Annotation Propagation](#annotation-propagation)
+By using a cast, annotations and other properties are inherited from the provided type and not the base element, see [Annotation Propagation](#annotation-propagation)
 {:.tip}

 ### Views with Declared Signatures